Red, White & Blue Quinoa Fruit Salad

-Quinoa has an almost neutral flavor, so it just soaks up all the deliciousness of the easy honey-lime dressing, which complements the bright bursts of berries perfectly.
+Quinoa has an almost neutral flavor, so it just soaks up all the deliciousness of the easy honey-lime dressing, which complements the bright bursts of berries perfectly in this Red, White & Blue Quinoa Fruit Salad.
 I went with blueberries, strawberries, and red currants, but just about any fresh fruit combo will do wonderfully.

 “Ain’t nobody got time for this,” I thought, as I painstakingly picked minuscule currant after currant from tiny dangling stems and plopped them, two by two, into a bowl.